Internship opportunity with the European Bank of Reconstruction and Development

 See the list of countries here.

-Please review the role description, key skills, education and experience to assess whether you match the criteria specified for the role.
+Please review the role description, key skills, education, and experience to assess whether you match the criteria specified for the role.

 Interested applicants are invited to send CVs to [email protected] with the email title ‘EBRD internship, Chevening candidate – candidate name/nationality’.

-2 internships are available.
+Four internships are available.

 Timeline

-9 May | Applications open |
+9 June Applications open

-5 June | Applications deadline |
+26 June Applications deadline

-17 June | Interviews/ successful interns announced |
+5 & 6 July Interviews/ successful interns announced

-June-July | 6 week clearance process starts |
+July 6 week clearance process starts

-July/August | Internship starts |
+August Internship starts

-December | Internship ends (dependant on visa) |
+December Internship ends (dependant on visa)

-Location: London/Remote working possible.
+Location: London HQ/remote working possible.

 This is an EBRD internship.
 Please send all enquiries to [email protected], and not the Chevening Secretariat.

-Advisory Intern, SME Finance & Development
+Intern, Small Medium Enterprise Finance & Development

 Role description:

-- Assistance with the management of joint programmes, including supporting the monitoring and reporting processes.
+• Assistance with the management of joint programmes, including supporting the monitoring and reporting processes.

-- Ad hoc assignments as requested.
+• Ad hoc assignments as requested.

 Key skills requried:

-- Strong interpersonal skills, including written and oral communication skills
+• Strong interpersonal skills, including written and oral communication skills

-- Proven analytical and numerical skills
+• Proven analytical and numerical skills.

-- Passion to learn and grow in EBRD
+• Passion to learn and grow in EBRD.

 Education/Experience required:

-- 1-3+ years of business finance, entrepreneurship, or relevant business experience
+• 1-3+ years of business finance, entrepreneurship, or relevant business experience.

-- Master’s degree from a leading university preferably in Economics, Business, Development, International Relations or similar.
+• Master’s degree from a leading university preferably in Economics, Business, Development, International Relations or similar.

-- Some relevant experience of the EBRD Countries of Operations an advantage.
+• Relevant experience of the EBRD Countries of Operations an advantage.

 This job description is not limited to the responsibilities listed and the incumbent may be requested to perform other relevant duties as required by business needs.